 Superman’s Girlfriend Lois Lane #106 circa 1970 – DC realized it was lagging Marvel comics in relativity and began to make up for it with racially themed stories, well-intentioned but often heavy-handed.
 In this one, an homage to the book, Black Like Me, Superman helps as Lois Lane transforms into a Black woman so she can report on how it feels to be a minority.

-Bijou Funnies #3 – 1st Racist Pig comics circa 1969 – an underground comic satirizing racism Fine or better condition.
+Bijou Funnies #3 – 1st – Racist Pig comics circa 1969 – An underground comic satirizing racism.

 Ebon #1 circa 1970 – The story opens with a funeral in the ghetto and then follows the inconsolable Valentine Jones, who is soon approached by an alien looking for the man who most resembles the peaceful Africans they encountered on Earth long ago.
 Valentine is skeptical but the alien proves he is a truly boss dude by espousing an end to all war and bestowing Valentine with super powers.

-Spoof #1 – 5 circa 1970 – 1973 – a complete set of this parody series from Marvel, produced in the vein of their Brand Ecch and Crazy comics.
+Spoof #1 – 5 circa 1970 – 1973 – This parody series from Marvel, produced in the vein of their Brand Ecch and Crazy comics.
 This series was heavy with race-themed parodies of the current trends in Entertainment such as All in the Family, Mod Squad, Julia and the Jackson Five.